Early Childhood Initiatives

 Most tools that measure quality of life (including EQ-5D-Y-5L) ask about problems and concerns.
 When questionnaires only look for problems, they might result in some children feeling bad about themselves, raise ethical concerns about how questions are asked, or confuse ill health with having a low quality of life – these are not the same.

 It is important when measuring health-related quality of life, that children with life-limiting conditions or complex disabilities can say that they have a good quality of life, if that is true for them.
-Measures and assessments that are ‘strengths-based’ focus on what people can do, rather than what they cannot.
-Strengths-based principles in assessment have been a focus in the paediatric and disability literature for some time.

 This project aims to: